 The goal of our stewardship program is to foster diverse communities of people dedicated to caring for and experiencing the remarkable life of San Bruno Mountain.
 We craft meaningful restoration activities that encourage the survival of the mountain's endangered butterflies, protect its unique communities of native plants, and connect people to each other and the mountain.

 Featured below are some areas that benefit from our dedicated stewardship efforts:

 Buckeye and owl canyons

-This part of the mountain, north of downtown Brisbane, represents some of the most sensitive habitat on the mountain for the endangered Callippe Silverspot and Mission Blue butterflies.
-Saved by a Mountain Watch grassroots effort and a California State bond measure in 1989, the land is owned by the California Department of Fish and Wildlife, and represents some of the most beautiful regions of the mountain.
-Stewardship efforts focus on restoring the native grassland habitat of the butterflies that are under threat from invasive plants and scrub succession.
+The grassy ridges of Buckeye and Owl Canyon sparkle with wildflowers and provide some of the mountain's best habitat for the endangered Callippe Silverspot and Mission Blue butterflies.
+Saved by a Mountain Watch grassroots effort and a California State bond measure in 1989, the land is owned by the California Department of Fish and Wildlife.
+Stewardship efforts maintain the grasslands in good condition by removing invasive vegetation and planting natives that nourish and shelter the butterflies.

-The Bog Trail region at the top of San Bruno Mountain
+The headwaters of colma creek on San Bruno Mountain

-Tucked behind a parking lot in Guadalupe Valley's Crocker Industrial Park is a small stream and wetland that has been lovingly restored by volunteers.
-The valley was once a mix of grassland and wetland, drained by multiple tributaries that fed into a salt marsh mingling with the San Francisco Bay.
-A joint project with the City of Brisbane, this gem is also a Pacific chorus frog habitat, ringing with delightful "ribbits"!
-Guadalupe Valley Stewards meet on Tuesday mornings to keep this area clean of debris and invasive plants.
+Tucked behind a parking lot in Guadalupe Valley's Crocker Industrial Park is an urban stream and wetland that has been lovingly restored by volunteers.
+The valley, the mountain's largest, was once a mix of grassland and wetland, drained by multiple tributaries that fed into a salt marsh mingling with the San Francisco Bay.
+A joint project with the City of Brisbane, this gem is also a Pacific chorus frog habitat, ringing with delightful "ribbits!"
+Guadalupe Valley Stewards meet on Tuesday mornings to plant native vegetation, remove invasive plants, and prevent trash from washing into the bay.
 Watch our award-winning video about this wetland below.